 7. Supplements

 However, there is still ongoing research being carried out surrounding this.
-So, it’s vital you speak to a physician before taking any supplements.
+So, speaking to a physician before taking any supplements would be best.
+Other supplements include products like BHB oil.

 Struggling to Stay in Ketosis?
 Here are Some Common Mistakes

-There are some common mistakes that people make when trying to stay in ketosis, and they’re usually straightforward simple errors.
+There are some common mistakes that people make when trying to stay in ketosis, and they’re usually straightforward, simple errors.

 1. Not Enough Fat